 Our Highly Capable Program is designed to meet the advanced academic and social/emotional needs of students in grades K-12 with exceptional abilities.
-The program provides an accelerated, rigorous curriculum and an encouraging and supportive environment where teachers challenge students to reach their full potential.
+The program provides an accelerated, rigorous curriculum in an encouraging and supportive environment where teachers challenge students to reach their full potential.
 Students qualify for Highly Capable Program services based on their ability or potential to perform at an advanced level of academic excellence as indicated through cognitive and academic testing.

-For current definitions from the field of gifted education, see National Association for Gifted Children.
+For current definitions from the field of gifted education, see the National Association for Gifted Children.
 Also see Clover Park School Board Policy Number 2190 and Procedure 2190-P1 for a description of program services.

 Students who are Highly Capable may possess, but are not limited to, these learning characteristics:

 - Capacity to learn with unusual depth of understanding, to retain what has been learned, and to transfer learning to new situations;

 - Capacity and willingness to deal with increasing levels of abstraction and complexity earlier than their chronological peers;

 - Creative ability to make unique connections among ideas and concepts;

 - Ability to learn quickly in their area(s) of intellectual strength; and

 As a key component of its Highly Capable Program Identification and Selection Process, the Clover Park School District will make it a priority to qualify students from varying racial, ethnic, and socio-economic groups.